Overview of an Information Security Management System

 The clocks of information processing systems used by the organization should be synchronized to approved time sources.

 The purpose of this control is to enable the correlation and analysis of security-related events and other recorded data, and to support investigations into information security incidents.
-Clock synchronisation is important to ensure that the timing of an information security incident is reliably recorded.
+Clock synchronization is important to ensure that the timing of an information security incident is reliably recorded.
 On-premises systems should use a network time protocol (NTP) to ensure synchronisation.
 Cloud service providers generally handle timing for logging.
 However, on-premises clocks may not be perfectly synchronised with the Cloud provider’s clock.
 In this case, the difference should be recorded and monitored.

 The use of utility programs that can be capable of overriding system and application controls should be restricted and tightly controlled.